 There are several implications for theory that can be drawn from these findings.
-Firstly, the idea of performance theory of legitimacy applying to democratic regimes is challenged by these findings.
-While Hungarians may have expressed some discontent with the way democracy was working in their country in the leadup to 2010, this likely merely represented disgust for the then incumbent government.
+First, the idea of performance theory of legitimacy applying to democratic regimes is challenged by these findings.
+While Hungarians may have expressed some discontent with the way democracy was working in their country in the lead-up to 2010, this likely merely represented disgust for the then incumbent government.
 Indeed, there is nothing undemocratic with the people becoming disenchanted with the ruling party and voting them out of office in mass.
 Additionally, these findings can also perhaps present an interesting corollary to the idea of successful states in the international system influencing the domestic politics of other states by the power of their example.
 In Hungary, the elite was clearly influenced by the example of illiberal foreign regimes while the people were not.
 This fact suggests that the example of other states may matter more on an elite level, at least in cases of democratic decline.

 In future research, it would be useful to explore this dichotomy between the influence of the power of example of other states on elites and the general populace.
-One problem I encountered with my research is that economic decline seems to be a catalyst for rising nationalism.
+One problem I encountered with my research is that economic decline seems to be a catalyst for rising nationalism which is a problem because this correlation in independent variables makes it hard to determine the separate effects of economic decline and rising nationalism on democratic decline.
 From this experience, one avenue for future research would be disaggregating the impacts of economic decline and nationalism in democratic decline.
 An additional reason for this being an interesting avenue for research is the case of Jobbik.
-While Jobbik was not part of the government that has dismantled democracy in Hungary, I am convinced from their platform and actions that Hungary would have witnessed a substantial democratic decline with them in power, even if that decline might have taken a different form than the Fidez led one.
+While Jobbik was not part of the government that has dismantled democracy in Hungary, I am convinced from their platform and actions that Hungary would have witnessed a substantial democratic decline with them in power, even if that decline might have taken a different form than the Fidesz led one.